The MENS Group

 - Demanding all of your partner’s attention and time

 - Always insisting on winning an argument, no matter what

-Why Do Men Come to The MENS Group?
+Why Do Men Come to the MENS Group?

 In many cases, the men who attend our groups may have been court-mandated or required by probation to do so.
-He may have also been served with a Protection from Abuse Order or other form of legal notice.
+They may have also been served with a Protection from Abuse Order or other form of legal notice.

-However, many men also come to The MENS Group out of an earnest desire to change themselves, sometimes after being left by their partners.
+However, many men also come to the MENS Group out of an earnest desire to change themselves, sometimes after being left by their partners.
 Whatever the reason, our mission to create a positive and open environment to help men who struggle with abusive tendencies to learn constructive ways to cope with their emotions and practice healthy relationship habits.

 Helping Abusive Men Change

-At The MENS Group, we believe that if you work hard and accept responsibility for your behavior, you can change.
+In the MENS Group, we believe that if you work hard and accept responsibility for your behavior, you can change.
 The process will be long and difficult, and may be without rewards or support from a partner.
 But the end result will be a new outlook on life, and a new ability to control your feelings in a positive fashion.